25 Jul 2014

 The rescuer - by remarkable coincidence - is a young man called Thad who is extremely good with horses, and who also happens to be the man who jilted Noelle some years previously, and disappeared without a trace, leaving her heartbroken…

 Unfortunately, not much actually happens in the book, other than a lot of repetitive soul-searching and quenching of longings.
-Noelle is, unsurprisingly, reluctant to see much of the man who left her without a word, but circumstances throw them together (as I expected) and a tentative friendship begins.
-However almost every page has far more unspoken thoughts than action or speech; Noelle feels useless and is convinced nobody could ever want to marry her.
+Noelle is, unsurprisingly, reluctant to spend much time with the man who left her without a word, but circumstances throw them together (as I expected) and a tentative friendship begins.
+However almost every page has far more unspoken thoughts than action or speech.
+Noelle feels useless and is convinced nobody could ever want to marry her.
 Thad had reasons for what he did, and doesn’t want to fall in love with Noelle all over again… and they go over and over the same inner arguments and ponderings, page after page.

 Unfortunately this is no longer available free.
 If you can borrow it, or find a paperback version second-hand, it's worth picking up as a light holiday read that can be put down at any point, but I wouldn't recommend paying full-price for it.